scalacenter/course-management-tools/docs/reference-mainadm.md

 ### `-nar`: Do not automatically reload the build on build changes

-This option allows one to overrule the default behavior which is to automatically reload the build when a change in the build definition is detected by sbt.
+This option is used to overrule the default behavior which is to automatically reload the build when a change in the build definition is detected by sbt.